Step 1: Find a Role that Suits You

 Prior to accepting a contract offer, you’ll need to onboard onto Stripe if you have not done so already.
 This will allow you to receive payments.

 is a well-known and reputable payment processor integrated with numerous other platforms such as Amazon, Lyft, Instacart, and Shopify.
 Pangea has chosen to integrate with Stripe as our payment processor specifically to help keep you safe when receiving payments.
 By providing your SSN (or SIN if located in Canada) & banking info to Stripe, you'll be able to receive direct deposit when Pangea invoices are paid.
-If you earn over $600 on Pangea this year, Stripe will generate, file, and send a
+If you earn over $600 on Pangea this year, Stripe will generate, file, and send a to you to help when it's time to file taxes.

 If you are an international student, you should speak to your school’s career services department before applying for roles on Pangea.
 You may need to meet certain criteria to be able to work such as applying for a Visa, CPT, or OPT.